 I wandered the site and watched some women baking bread in a clay oven or whatever you call it that was used hundreds of years ago, it looked like clay or some type of earthen oven.
 Artisans of all type were in their half tents scattered all over the camp making everything imaginable.

-As I indicate this was a festival of history so there were sets where British soldiers were living as they would have at different periods throughout the preceding several hundred years.
-They were chopping wood, cooking for themselves on pots, dressed in uniforms of the times.
+This was a Festival of History so there were sets where British soldiers were living as they would have at different periods throughout the preceding several hundred years.
+They were chopping wood, cooking for themselves on pots and dressed in uniforms of the times.
 One set even had a type of suit of armor or something similar, sort of Romanesque I believe

-There was quite a focus on world war II as I saw jeeps, weapons, tents and uniforms as well as soldiers acting out scenes from the period.
+There was quite a focus on World War II as I saw jeeps, weapons, tents and uniforms as well as soldiers acting out scenes from the period.
 Interesting to watch as everyone seemed to really be in to it.
 Periodically a horn or something would sound signaling everyone to come to the center of the grounds where events were to be staged and a fighting scene or demonstration would be held.
-The soldiers reenacted various battle scenes and did quite a remarkable job as I recall.
+The soldiers reenacted various battle scenes and did quite a remarkable job.

 I even saw a cannon and some shields with soldiers dressed from a period possible when the Romans were trying to gain a foothold in the kingdom or were being driven out, I’m not sure.
 What an interesting time what with all the history the Brits have to draw from it was entirely fascinating and this wasn’t the first or last of this type of event I was to attend during my time in England.